 This Annual Report on Form 10-K contains certain "forward-looking statements" as such term is defined in Section 27A of the Securities Act of 1933, as amended, Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and the Private Securities Litigation Reform Act of 1995.
-Such forward-looking statements relating to Wilhelmina International, Inc. (together with its subsidiaries the "Company" or "Wilhelmina") are based on the beliefs of the Company's management as well as information currently available to the Company's management.
+Such forward looking statements relating to the Company and its subsidiaries are based on the beliefs of the Company's management as well as information currently available to the Company's management.
 When used in this report, the words "anticipate," "believe," "estimate," "expect" and "intend" and words or phrases of similar import, as they relate to the Company or Company management, are intended to identify forward-looking statements.
-Such forwardlooking statements include, in particular, projections about the Company's future results, statements about its plans, strategies, business prospects, changes and trends in its business and the markets in which it operates.
-Additionally, statements concerning future matters such as gross billing levels, revenue levels, expense levels, and other statements regarding matters that are not historical are forward-looking statements.
-Management cautions that these forward-looking statements relate to future events or the Company's future financial performance and are subject to business, economic, and other risks and uncertainties, both known and unknown, that may cause actual results, levels of activity, performance, or achievements of its business or its industry to be materially different from those expressed or implied by any forwardlooking statements.
+Such statements reflect the current risks, uncertainties, and assumptions related to certain factors including, without limitation, competitive factors, general economic conditions, the interest rate environment, governmental regulation and supervision, seasonality, changes in industry practices, one-time events, and other factors described herein and in other filings made by the Company with the SEC.
 Should any one or more of these risks or uncertainties materialize, or should any underlying assumptions prove incorrect, actual results may vary materially from those described herein as anticipated, believed, estimated, expected or intended.
 The Company does not undertake any obligation to publicly update these forward-looking statements.
 As a result, you should not place undue reliance on these forward-looking statements.